Chart Color Schemes

 Age

 Buckland Park's median age is 45 years, which is higher than Greater Adelaide's average of 39 years and exceeds the national average of 38 years.
-The 65-74 age group makes up 15.6% of Buckland Park's population, compared to Greater Adelaide's percentage, while the 15-24 cohort constitutes 8.1%, which is less prevalent than in Greater Adelaide.
+The age group of 65-74 years comprises 15.6% of Buckland Park's population, compared to Greater Adelaide's percentage, while the 15-24 cohort makes up 8.1%, which is less prevalent than in Greater Adelaide.
 This concentration of the 65-74 age group is higher than the national average of 9.4%.
-According to post-2021 Census data, Buckland Park's 15 to 24 age group grew from 0.0% to 8.1%, while the 65 to 74 cohort increased from 11.7% to 15.6%.
-Conversely, the 25 to 34 cohort declined from 19.1% to 12.6%, and the 55 to 64 group dropped from 21.3% to 17.0%.
-Demographic modeling indicates that Buckland Park's age profile will change significantly by 2041, with the strongest projected growth in the 85+ cohort at 0%, adding 0 residents to reach 0.
-However, population declines are projected for the 75-84 and 0-4 cohorts.
+According to post-2021 Census data, Buckland Park's population has seen changes: the 15-24 age group grew from 0.0% to 8.1%, and the 65-74 cohort increased from 11.7% to 15.6%.
+Conversely, the 25-34 cohort declined from 19.1% to 12.6%, and the 55-64 group dropped from 21.3% to 17.0%.
+Demographic modeling suggests significant changes in Buckland Park's age profile by 2041, with the strongest projected growth for the 85+ cohort at 0%, adding 0 residents to reach 0.
+Population declines are projected for the 75-84 and 0-4 cohorts.